 When Standing

-1. Stand up straight and place your feet shoulder-width apart.
+1. Stand up straight, keeping your feet shoulder-width apart.

-2. Hold the cane in the hand opposite to the side that needs support.
+2. Hold the cane in your opposite hand to the side that needs support.
+For example, if your left leg is weak, hold the cane in your right hand.

-3. Place the cane about one foot in front of your body and lean forward slightly.
+3. Place the cane about one foot in front of you and lean slightly forward.

-4. Place your weight on your good leg and step forward with your weaker leg, using the cane for support.
+4. Put your weight on your strong leg and step forward with your weaker leg, using the cane for help.

-5. Repeat the process, alternating between your good and weak legs.
+5. Continue this process, alternating steps between your strong and weak legs.

 When Sitting

-1. Choose a chair with armrests for added support.
+1. Choose a chair with armrests to provide extra support.

-3. Slowly lower yourself onto the chair, using the armrests for support.
+3. Slowly lower yourself into the chair, using the armrests for additional support.

-4. Once seated, place the cane next to you within easy reach.
+4. Once seated, keep your cane close to you so it’s easy to reach.

-5. To stand up, place your hands on the armrests and push yourself up, using the cane for support if needed.
+5. To stand up, put your hands on the armrests and push yourself up, using the cane if needed.

 Remember to always adjust the height of your cane so that it is at the level of your hip bone when standing with your arms relaxed at your sides.
 This will provide you with the best support and stability.